Investment Readiness

 How to use this Toolkit

 At any point, you can return to the infographic ‘snake’ and click on the milestones to learn more.
-Each milestone includes key considerations for your project or enterprise, with rationale for why these are important, a checklist of activities that represent these considerations, useful links and in-depth case studies specific to each milestone.
+Each milestone includes key considerations for your project, with rationale for why these are important, a checklist of activities that represent these considerations, useful links and in-depth case studies specific to each milestone.

 These milestones are not intended to be linear in practice but have been ordered here for ease of learning.
 The development of every project follows a unique sequence of activities, and it is likely that a project developer will undertake activities across multiple milestones at once.
 The colour groupings represent which milestones are most often worked on in tandem.

-Some activities within these milestones may not be applicable to every project.
+Some activities within these milestones may not be applicable to every project, such as Milestone 7, which is only applicable if your project is in need of repayable finance.

 Milestone 1: Initial Project Scoping